 Tribal splendor in Odisha

-They maintain a secluded life within their communities, but the 62 tribes of Odisha have always remained an enigma for any socio-cultural community.
+Very often tribal communities maintain a secluded life, but the 62 tribes of Odisha have always remained an enigma for any socio-cultural community.
 They express their cultural identity and distinctiveness in their social organization, language, rituals and festivals.
-A sojourn into their life is an unusual adventurous journey that you will fondly remember for years to come
+A sojourn into their life is an unusual adventurous journey that you will fondly remember for years to come.

-Odisha being famous as a virgin bud of Tribal cultures; a living museum that is pluri-centric and displays multiplex tribal life style, gives due recognition to the ingenious tribal excellence in the state.
-The “Museum of Tribal Arts and Artifacts” popularly known as Tribal Museum is also conceptually labeled as “Museum of Man” was established in the year 1953.
-The artifacts exhibited here are collected from different Tribal groups and PTGs of Odisha and facilitates the visitors to enrich their knowledge on tribal people, their society and culture.
+The “Museum of Tribal Arts and Artifacts” popularly known as Tribal Museum, and also conceptually labeled as “Museum of Man” was established in 1953.
+The artifacts exhibited here are collected from different tribal groups and PTGs of Odisha, besides facilitating visitors to enrich their knowledge on tribal people, their society and culture.

 To know more, you may visit their website at http://www.scstrti.in/#